The 5 Most Remote Inhabited Islands in the World

 photography by: Brian Gratwicke

-Edinburgh of the Seven Seas, Tristan da Cunha’s sole settlement
+Edinburgh of the Seven Seas, the only settlement throughout Tristan da Cunha

 photography by: Spixey